vercel/examples/edge-middleware/cookies/README.md

 https://edge-functions-cookies.vercel.app

-Since you can read cookies on the edge and rewrite the user to a statically generated page, eliminates the need of using getServerSideProps + redirect just to access the cookie, hence improving your site's performance and mantaining the same url.
+Since you can read cookies on the edge and rewrite the user to a statically generated page, eliminates the need of using getServerSideProps + redirect just to access the cookie, hence improving your site's performance and maintaining the same url.

 The magic happens in the [`middleware.ts` file](middleware.ts):